Azure/azure-sdk-for-python/doc/deprecation_process.md

 ## Merge PR

-Once the PR is approved, merge and move to the next step.
+Once the PR is approved, merge.

 # Step 4: Trigger a release